 Unfortunately, a good portion of people with disabilities tend to settle for the first person who shows even minimal romantic interest This is due to having ingrained the mindset that it would be difficult to find someone who would fully accept their disability, so they better hold onto him/her.

-It’s a mess up way of thinking, honestly.
-We all have felt like that once in our lifetime because whatever insecurities we have overshadowed our self-worth, preventing us from obtaining what we truly deserve.
-The issue is that humanity has put such a great emphasis on you to look and act a certain way, causing those who don’t fit into that mold to feel like whatever they get is good enough.
-It’s a common way of thinking among the minority, particularly in the disability community.
+It’s a messed-up way of thinking, honestly.
+We’ve all felt like that at least once in our lifetime because our insecurities at times overshadow our self-worth, preventing us from obtaining what we truly deserve.
+The problem is that society places such great emphasis on looking and acting a certain way, leading those who don’t fit into that mold to believe that whatever they get is good enough.
+This way of thinking is common among minorities, particularly within the disability community.

-For me, having a deep connection and a mutual desire towards each other is a crucial element.
-Just because they are okay with your disability, does it signify you should be with that individual?
-The answer is NO. The relationship would then start to feel like a chore resulting in an unhealthy/unhappy and miserable union.
-It doesn’t matter how much you care and respect one another, if there isn’t a physical attraction, then there shouldn’t be a romantic relationship.
+For me, having a deep connection and mutual desire toward each other is a crucial element.
+Just because they are okay with your disability, does it signify that you should be with that individual?
+The answer is NO. The relationship would then start to feel like a chore, resulting in an unhealthy, unhappy, and miserable union.
+It doesn’t matter how much you care for and respect one another; if there isn’t a physical attraction, then there shouldn’t be a romantic relationship.

 You will meet some amazing and genuine people on the apps who are very accepting of your differences and develop wonderful friendships, which is perfectly fine.
-Interacting with people from all walks of life can be a blessing in disguise, permitting you to pinpoint some qualities you would want and don’t want in a partner.
+Interacting with people from all walks of life can be a blessing in disguise, allowing you to identify qualities you would want and would not want in a partner.